edgeflare/edge/README.md

 ### [docker-compose.yaml](./docker-compose.yaml)

-1. determine a root domain (hostname) eg `example.org`. if such a globally routable domain isn't available, utilize https://sslip.io resolver, which returns embedded IP address in domain name. that's what this demo setup does
+1. determine a root domain (hostname) eg `example.org`. if such an FQDN isn't available, maybe edit `/etc/hosts` or utilize something like https://sslip.io resolver, which returns embedded IP address in domain name. that's what this demo setup does

 > when containers dependent on zitadel (it being the centralized IdP) fail, try restarting them once zitadel is healthy